 Last Edited: 2013-06-24 11:45:23

 Strategies for Directness

-Academic writing in North America colleges and universities has often been described as “direct.”
-This can mean two things: (1) dealing with the topic at hand without extra information; (2) using clear and precise language to describe even the most uncomfortable and taboo subjects.
-Professors and other readers will see direct writing as efficient.
+Academic writing in North America has often been described as “direct.”
+This can mean two things: 1) dealing immediately with the topic at hand without extra information; 2) using clear and precise language to describe even the most uncomfortable and taboo subjects.
+Direct writing will be seen by professors and other readers as lean and efficient.
 Follow these strategies to make your writing more direct:

-Create an outline of your text before writing, and compare your early drafts with the outline.
-If a word or a sentence does not contribute to any of the points in your outline, consider removing it.
+- Create an outline of your text before writing, and compare your early drafts with the outline.
+If a word or a sentence does not contribute to any of the points in your outline, remove it.

-Look for euphemisms—mild or vague expressions for something that is uncomfortable to talk about, such as “pass away” to refer to “die”.
-If you find any euphemisms, change them to clearer, more concrete, language.
+- Look for euphemisms (mild or vague expressions for something that is uncomfortable to talk about).
+If you find any euphemisms, change them to clearer language.